dmytrodanylyk/android-process-button/README.md

 ### Integration

-The lib is available on Maven Central.
+The lib is available on Maven Central, you can find it with [Gradle, please]

 ```
 dependencies {
-    compile 'com.github.dmytrodanylyk.android-process-buton:library:0.0.2'
+    compile 'com.github.dmytrodanylyk.android-process-buton:library:0.0.3'
 }
 ```

 ## License